jackmoore/jackmoore.github.io/_posts/2011-10-10-colorbox-with-json-or-flickr.md

 ---
-title: ColorBox with Flickr Feed
+title: Colorbox with Flickr Feed
 layout: post
-meta: Here we'll use jQuery and Flickr to build a thumbnail gallery that will display full-size photos in ColorBox.
+meta: Here we'll use jQuery and Flickr to build a thumbnail gallery that will display full-size photos in Colorbox.
 date: 2011-10-10
-tags: [ColorBox, jQuery]
+tags: [Colorbox, jQuery]
 ---

-### Step 1: Include jQuery and ColorBox
+### Step 1: Include jQuery and Colorbox

 Feel free to jump straight to <a href='/demo/flickr.html'>the demo</a> to view-source.
 We will be building off of this basic HTML5 document: